 What the Harmony Test Can Tell You

-The Harmony test can be used to screen for a selection of different genetic abnormalities
+The Harmony test can be used to screen for a selection of different genetic conditions

 , including the most common forms of trisomy that can cause Down’s, Edward’s and Patau’s syndrome.
-You will also have the option of screening for additional issues such as sex chromosome abnormalities and microdeletions.
-For each of these you will be told whether there is a high or low risk that the baby is affected.
+You will also have the option of screening for additional issues such as sex chromosome conditions.
+For each of these you will be told whether there is a high or low probability that the baby may have this condition.

 What the Harmony Test Can’t Tell You

-- Whether your baby is definitely affected by any abnormalities.
+- Whether your baby definitely has this condition.
 Only an invasive test such as amniocentesis can do this, but there will be risks of complications including miscarriage if you have these to confirm the results of NIPT.

-- If there is a risk of rare chromosomal or genetic abnormalities that weren’t screened for during the analysis.
+- If there is a probability of rare chromosomal or genetic conditions that weren’t screened for during the analysis.